Health insurance in France

 This boils down to expatriate residents needing one of two types of health insurance policy: (a) 'top-up', mutuelles or complémentaires policies OR (b) longer-term policies for expatriates who are either no longer covered in their country of origin or who are not affiliated to the French social security health cover.
 Prevencia offers both types of health insurance cover.

-‘Top-up’ health insurance for those in the French systemTo bridge the gap between what one is entitled to and the actual costs, France has adopted a system of ‘top-up’ health insurance.
+Private health insurance for those in the French systemTo bridge the gap between what one is entitled to and the actual costs, France has adopted a system of ‘top-up’ or private health insurance.
 These policies are also known as mutuelles or complémentaires.
 About 85% of French nationals subscribe to such policies (and they are equally available to expatriates of different nationalities).
 These insurance policies can provide you with comprehensive health insurance and peace of mind, but they can be complicated to understand, not just because they come in a bewildering array . . . which is where we at our Eauze office come in because we can explain the differences between our Generali policies and help you choose a policy that is appropriate to your needs.

 - In France, there is no ‘excess’ where you pay more the more you claim.